Brewers top Cubs, win NL Central

 Chacin contributed to Milwaukee’s run off Quintana in the third inning with a sacrifice bunt after Arcia led off with a single.
 Yelich’s RBI single came one out later.

 Chacin took a no-hitter into the fifth inning before Rizzo’s leadoff homer.
-It was the only hit and run Chacin gave up in 5 2/3 innings, while walking two and striking out three.
+It was the only hit and run Chacin gave up in 5 2/3 innings.
+He walked two and struck out three.

 Arcia scored twice and Yelich ran his batting average to .326 for the Brewers, who won their first NL Central title since 2011.

-Rizzo’s homer was the only extra-base hit for the Cubs, who were held to three hits in losing for just the second time in their last six games.
+Rizzo’s homer was the only extra-base hit for the Cubs, who were lost for just the second time in their past six games.

 —Field Level Media